cocos2d-x/cocos-utils/README.md

 };
 ```

-In the above, `code03.js` is referenced by `code04.js`.
+In the above, `code03.js` is referenced by `code04.js` and `code04.js` is referenced by `code05.js`.

-Not matter what has been changed in `code03.js`, nothing will be changed, while the interface of `code03.js` is not changed.
+Not matter what has been changed in `code04.js`, nothing will be changed, while the interface of `code03.js` is not changed.

 This will be good for team work, that everyone just care about the interfaces provided by others.